PhilippeMarcMeyer/FieldsLinker/README.md

 example :
 "existingLinks": [{ "from": "lastName", "to": "last_name" }, { "from": "firstName", "to": "first_name" }, { "from": "role", "to": "jobTitle" }]

+Side note : If FieldsLinker interest you, but you need it for other use case than file importation, check LinksMaker plugin which works the same but can allow more than 2 lists (you then compare lists two by two, by selecting them). this plugin works much the same as Fieldslinker and this one could evolve in any direction that meets your needs.

 ## Usage

 * param 1 : action